iGardening Logo Large Transparent Background

 How Does Malwina Compare to Other Late-Season Varieties?

 Malwina strawberries have a distinct advantage over other late-season varieties.
-Their berries are large, with over 85% exceeding 35mm in size.
-The crop starts about 12 days later than Florence, providing an extended harvest window.
+Their berries are large, over 85% exceeding 35mm in size.
+The crop starts 12 days later than Florence, providing an extended harvest window.
 Additionally, their self-fertile nature ensures reliable yields, although they produce about 15% less than the popular Elsanta variety.

 Their foliage hides the fruit within, protecting it from harsh weather and pests.
 This feature, combined with their ability to withstand heavy rain, makes Malwina strawberries a reliable choice for gardeners in varying climates.
 If you’re looking for a variety that combines flavour, size, and resilience, Malwina is the answer.